-For field UAS, responsibility for ensuring that acquisition coordination is diligent and complete falls upon the Line Office.
-Each Line Office shall designate one or more UAS subject matter experts (SME's) to provide guidance to Line Office Program Managers throughout the acquisition coordination process.
-The designated SME shall maintain awareness of all ongoing and proposed UAS activities across the Line Office.
-The SME shall be answerable to Line Office leadership on all aspects of proposed and completed UAS acquisitions, and shall communicate closely with UASD regarding the LO's needs and the reasoning behind their acquisition decisions.
+- (B) For field UAS, responsibility for ensuring that acquisition coordination is diligent and complete falls upon the LO.
+Each LO shall designate one or more UAS subject matter experts (SMEs) to provide guidance to LO Program Managers throughout the acquisition coordination process.
+The designated SME shall maintain awareness of all ongoing and proposed UAS activities across the LO.
+The SME shall be answerable to LO leadership on all aspects of proposed and completed UAS acquisitions, and shall communicate closely with UASD regarding the LO's needs and the reasoning behind their acquisition decisions.
 This will allow UASD to function as a clearinghouse for UAS acquisition information.
-The SME, with UASD assistance, is able to advise program managers on all aspects related to UAS acquisitions (market trends, new technologies, cybersecurity, airworthiness, etc.) by virtue of having experience in the LO's past UAS acquisitions.
-SME's become better with time and experience and the loss or turnover of SME's is something to be anticipated and planned by the LO.

-Persons looking to acquire a UAS should develop a justification document and share this with their Line Office SME.
-Depending on the value and application of the acquisition, this justification could incorporate elements including a concept of operations document, analysis of alternatives, and preliminary plans for pilot and aircrew training and qualifications, standard operating procedures and regulatory compliance.
-The Line Office representative will have the authority to dictate the level of formality on a case-by-case basis.
-The specific coordination actions leading to sign off by the designated official is left to the individual LOs.

-Sign Off: When the above described steps are completed, the SME shall brief the Chief, UASD and provide any additional information upon request.
+The SME, with UASD assistance, is able to advise program managers on all aspects related to UAS acquisitions (e.g., market trends, new technologies, cybersecurity, airworthiness) by virtue of having experience in the LO's past UAS acquisitions.
+SMEs become better with time and experience, and the loss or turnover of SMEs is something to be anticipated and planned by the LO. - (C) Persons looking to acquire a UAS should develop a justification document and share this with their LO SME.
+Depending on the value and application of the acquisition, this justification could incorporate elements including a concept of operations document, analysis of alternatives, and preliminary plans for pilot and aircrew training and qualifications, standard operating procedures, and regulatory compliance.
+The LO representative will have the authority to dictate the level of formality on a case-by-case basis.
+The specific coordination actions leading to sign off by the designated official is left to the individual LOs. - (D) Sign Off: When the above described steps are completed, the SME shall brief the Chief, UASD and provide any additional information upon request.
 When satisfied that the proposed acquisition has been adequately planned, the Chief, UASD will sign off on the UAS Pre-Acquisition Approval Checklist, signifying it is well enough described and resourced to reasonably assure it will result in a successful, operational capability added to NOAA's inventory.
-After gaining UASD opinion on the procurement, the SME will brief the Line Office's UAS procurement authorizing official (the DAA for Operations or designee) on the proposed procurement and seek the authorizing official's sign off on the checklist.
+After gaining UASD opinion on the procurement, the SME will brief the LO's UAS procurement authorizing official (the DAA for Operations or designee) on the proposed procurement and seek the authorizing official's sign off on the checklist.
 No procurement action will be initiated without written concurrence to proceed.
-SME's shall keep written records of the acquisition coordination process and concurrence.
+SMEs shall keep written records of the acquisition coordination process and concurrence.
 At the discretion of the authorizing official, future acquisition coordination processes may rely to varying degrees on existing coordination documents if the concepts of operations and analyses of alternatives are not dissimilar.

-Property Records: SME's are responsible to their respective LOs to ensure that procurement and property records accurately reflect the acquisition.
+(E) Property Records: SMEs are responsible to their respective LOs to ensure that procurement and property records accurately reflect the acquisition.
 Acquired UAS will not be registered with the Federal Aviation Administration by the UASD until a property record is generated within the Sunflower personal property management system.
-Within Sunflower, the Federal Supply Code (FSC) should be recorded as 15-50.
-The object class for credit card purchases should be 31-25, while the object class for AGO simplified purchases should be 31-25-25-35 and AGO non-simplified purchases 31-25-25-17.
+Within Sunflower, the Federal Supply Code (should be recorded as 15-50.
+The object class for credit card purchases should be 31-25, whereas the object class for AGO simplified purchases should be 31-25-25-35 and AGO non-simplified purchases 31-25-25-17.

-5.1.
-Commercial UAS Services
+5.1 Commercial UAS Services